onigirazu-cfg/onigirazu/.github/pull_request_template.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] Any dependent changes have been merged and published in downstream modules

-## Related Issues

-Fixes #(issue number)

 ## Screenshots (if applicable)